Overview

 In the Home screen, tap Connect to connect to your OBDLink adapter.

-3. From the app's Home screen, tap the Dashboards icon.
+3. From the app's Home screen, confirm that your adapter is Connected and tap the Dashboards icon.

 2. Tap Add Display to add a new gauge to the current dashboard page.

-4. On the Display Configuration menu, tap PID to open the PID menu and tap Toyota, Lexus, Scion.
+4. On the Display Configuration menu, tap PID to open the Select PIDs menu.
+Then tap Toyota, Lexus, Scion.

 5. Tap Electronic Controlled Transmission, tap A/T Oil Temperature 1, and tap Done.